Consulting is a career path which continues to hold a lot of intrigue for accountants, regardless of what stage of career they are at.

-Here Aideen Murphy, Partner with Barden and expert in practice and tax careers, decided to dive a little deeper into a few of the key areas of consulting and discuss the various career options within each one.
+Here Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, decided to dive a little deeper into a few of the key areas of consulting and discuss the various career options within each one.

 First up – Finance Transformation…

 Organisations are becoming increasingly aware that finance functions can do so much more than report on last month’s figures, or ensure the business is compliant with financial reporting regulations.
 Finance teams hold huge amounts of informative data, which can be used to stimulate and propel business growth.